 The Equifax Inc. Board of Directors Deferred Compensation Plan was adopted by the Board, effective as of November 4, 2021.
-This nonqualified plan allows for nonemployee members of the Board to defer the receipt of compensation earned for services performed in calendar years commencing on or after January 1, 2022.
-The plan is a tax deferred compensation program and provides a tax favorable vehicle for deferring stock-based and cash retainer fees.
+This nonqualified plan allows for non-employee members of the Board to defer the receipt of compensation earned for services performed in calendar years commencing on or after January 1, 2022.
+The plan is a tax deferred compensation program and provides a tax favorable vehicle for deferring stockbased and cash retainer fees.
 Under the plan, a director may defer up to 100% of his or her stock-based and/or cash retainer fees.
 Any compensation that is deferred by a director is credited in shares of deferred stock, which are notional shares equal in value to one share of our common stock.
-If any cash dividends or other distributions are paid with respect to our common stock between the date the deferred stock is delivered to the director, dividend equivalent units will be credited in respect of the director's deferred stock and will be deemed reinvested in additional deferred stock.
+If any cash dividends or other distributions are paid with respect to our common stock between the date the deferred stock is credited to the director's account under the plan and the date the deferred stock is delivered to the director, dividend equivalent units will be credited in respect of the director's deferred stock and will be deemed reinvested in additional deferred stock.
 Deferred stock credited to the plan is paid in shares of our common stock.